Disinformation thrives on chaos. A global pandemic is about as chaotic as it gets.

 Conservative media sources in the US, such as Fox News, play a significant role in promoting narratives that draw on conspiracies, including around coronavirus disinformation.
 They claim it’s ‘not a big deal’, or it’s ‘just like the flu’, or, ‘it’s all a big hoax’.

 Although these stories may be less colourful than those of the average Q acolyte, they are still risky.

 Provenance in established media sources provides the necessary social proof to make the narratives more credible in the minds of their audiences.

 What’s more, this scenario means less work for those who intend to manipulate public opinion around the coronavirus.

 They no longer have to waste time crafting convincing content, but can simply engage with organic content that already exists.
 And that’s exactly what they’re doing, with a firm eye on the US 2020 election.

 Pitting ‘us’ against ‘them’ is at the core of most disinformation, including conspiracy theories.
 The narratives can take many forms, but always come down to one group (the ingroup) facing off against a predefined opposing group (the outgroup).

 For Qanon, it’s Q’s followers who are the ‘enlightened’ ingroup, joining forces with him and Trump to battle the predatory elites.
 In British politics, we see ‘patriotic’ supporters of Brexit setting themselves against ‘treacherous’ Remainers (and vice versa).

-When people are already suspicious of ‘elites’ and experts, there’s a real tendency to dismiss guidance from governments and public health organisations, which can lead to the flouting of virus mitigation measures.
+It’s dangerous when people are already suspicious of ‘elites’ and experts.
+They have a tendency to dismiss guidance from governments and public health organisations, which can lead to the flouting of virus mitigation measures.
 Real world harms can result.